Hunting License Cost by State

 Methodology & Data Sources

-Data is sourced directly from each state's official wildlife management agency website.
-We verify and update prices monthly.
+Data is sourced directly from each state's official wildlife management agency website and verified through multiple authoritative sources including state fee schedules, online licensing portals, and official regulations.
+We verify and update prices monthly to ensure accuracy.
 The "Non-Resident Base" column shows the general non-resident hunting license fee — actual costs for non-resident big game hunts will be significantly higher due to additional tag requirements.
+For instance, Colorado non-resident elk hunters pay $700+ total (license + tag), while Kansas non-resident deer hunting approaches $500 before travel costs.

 Frequently Asked Questions